-- Consider using manufactured housing as an affordable, well-regulated source of housing. - Encourage that adequate opportunities for multi-family housing to meet the needs of moderate-income families are available, especially in areas where service jobs are prevalent. - Continue County support of a County-wide housing authority. - Make changes to zoning ordinances that reduce the cost of housing. to allow for areas of adequate housing.
+- Consider using manufactured housing as an affordable, well-regulated source of housing. - Encourage that adequate opportunities for multi-family housing to meet the needs of moderate-income families are available, especially in areas where service jobs are prevalent. - Continue County support of a County-wide housing authority. - Make changes to zoning ordinances to allow for areas of adequate housing.